 Why Do We Offer a Free Consultation?

 There is an understandable hesitation to accept something that is “free” and wonder instead what the “catch” to the free offer is.
-At United Energy Workers Healthcare, there is no “catch” – the consultation we offer, along with all of our healthcare services, is truly free.
+At United Energy Workers Healthcare and Four Corners Health Care, there is no “catch” – the consultation we offer, along with all of our healthcare services, is truly free.
 We understand that the EEOICPA and RECA programs are complicated and difficult to understand, and this complexity may dissuade some individuals who may otherwise be entitled to benefits under these programs from seeking assistance with their healthcare related costs.
 By offering a free consultation to those who believe they may qualify for EEOICPA and RECA benefits, we hope to encourage qualified individuals to take advantage of these benefits.